DIE-BG/ModelsDataAnalysis/docs/src/block_bootstrap_exercise.md

 Let us note how the MSE behavior of the sample variance estimator in the MMB method is more volatile than the SBB method.
 This is true for the unnormalized MSE as well as for the normalized MSE.
 In both cases we prefer the SBB method as the most apropiate method to replicate the sample variance.
 But the analysis is incomplete, we need the results of norrmalized MSE of mean, autocorrelation fuction and covariance matrix to determinate the best method to replicate the estistics of interest.

 ## Results of the sample autocorrelation function
 For the autocorrelation fuction analysis we have an additional dimention, the lags of the variable itsel, to determinate the error with respect to the sample autocorrelation fuction.
 In our excercise we consider 12 lags to generate the sample autocorrelation function estimator.
-In particular we have an arrage of dimension $13\tex{x}10\tex{x}40\tex{x}10000$:
+In particular we have an arrage of dimension $13 \times 10 \times 40 \times 10000$:

 - 12 lags plus lag 0
 - 10 variables